-Top 4 Sign Installation Surprises - Don’t be Scared, Be Prepared
+Top 4 Commercial Sign Installation Surprises - Don’t be Scared, Be Prepared

-The process of getting your business signage installed can take a surprising amount of time, effort, and planning.
+The process of getting your commercial sign installation completed can take a surprising amount of time, effort, and planning.
 In fact, some very common situations absolutely blindside business owners looking for exterior signage.

 #1 Start With Your Strategy

-At the very beginning of the planning stages, you need to determine your exterior signage specifications - how tall, how wide, how high off the ground, and what type of sign.
+At the very beginning of the planning stages for your commercial sign installation, you need to determine your exterior signage specifications - how tall, how wide, how high off the ground, and what type of sign.
 There is a sea of options, so the best way to answer that question is with a principled strategy:

 You want to maximize your visual footprint.
 This will give you the most possible impact on viewers, and give them the most possible time to read, consider, and act on your sign’s message.